snaaleeye/eng114_dev_ops/readme.md

 - In our app machine by creating an ENV called DB_HOST
 - cd/etc
 - sudo nano mongod.conf - by default it allows access to 127.0.0.1 with port 27017
-- edit mongod.conf to allow app ip or for the ease of use allow all - not best practice for production env - 0.0.0.0
+- edit mongod.conf to allow app ip or for the ease of use allow all - not best practice for production env - 0.0.0.0 (means allow any)
 - restart and enable mongodb

-Common errors:
+### Common errors:
 - DB_HOST not found as it was created inside db.
 - Could we allow users to connect to DB?
 No as it is internal

+### How to install MongoDB
+1. sudo apt-key adv
+echo "deb https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list

+2. sudo apt-get update -y
+3. sudo apt-get upgrade -y

+# sudo apt-get install mongodb-org=3.2.20 -y
+4. sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20

+5. sudo systemctl start mongod
+6. sudo systemctl enable mongod

+To check if installation has been successful
+7. mongo --eval 'db.runCommand({ connectionStatus: 1 })'
+8. sudo systemctl status mongod

+### Creating Mongodb as persistant environment variable

+Inside DB environment
+1. sudo echo "export DB_HOST=mongodb://192.168.56.15:27017/posts" >> ~/.bashrc
+2. source ~/.bashrc
+3. cd /etc mongod.config
+4. Change to 0.0.0.0
+4. restart mongodb
+Return to app environment
+5. Create persistant environment variable DB_HOST
+6. sudo echo "export DB_HOST=mongodb://192.168.56.15:27017/posts" >> ~/.bashrc
+7. source ~/.bashrc
+8. npm start
+9. node seeds/seed.js - do this if page loads with missing info
+10. npm start